jukra/jr-paperclip/README.md

 _NOTE: Because processors operate by turning the original attachment into the styles, no processors will be run if there are no styles defined._

-If you're interested in caching your thumbnail's width, height and size in the database, take a look at the [paperclip-meta](https://github.com/teeparham/paperclip-meta) gem.
+If you're interested in caching your thumbnail's width, height, and size in the database, take a look at the [paperclip-meta](https://github.com/teeparham/paperclip-meta) gem.